jonathanBieler/GtkIDE.jl/README.md

 See [Actions.jl](src/Actions.jl) for all actions.

+### Refactoring

+You can create a function for a selected piece of code by pressing `Ctrl+e` and typing the name of the function.
+GtkIDE will try to guess the parameters but will fail to do so in some situations.

 ### Editing text

 When editing markdown files (.md) autocompletion will display a list of English words